danielcspaiva/meu-carrinho-api/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The project is deployed and can be accessed at http://www.sacadadopredio.com/
+The project is deployed and can be accessed at PLACEHOLDER ENDERECO DA APLICACAO DEPLOYADA

 <!-- CONTRIBUTING -->